-The news last week that the economy has stalled and is now back in recession goes to show the private sector is not delivering this growth the Government was reckoning on.
+The news last week that the economy has stalled and is now back in the recession goes to show the private sector is not delivering this growth the Government was reckoning on.
 A small gesture could so much to help kick-start growth.

-It's a win-win situation too.
-Small firms would not have to worry about managing cash flow issues, instead allowing them to concentrate on growing their businesses and driving forward.
+It’s a win-win situation too.
+Small firms would not have to worry about managing cash flow issues, instead of allowing them to concentrate on growing their businesses and driving forward.

 And the Government will be able to demonstrate it has used its position of power to help small business for once by adopting a common sense approach.